 (2) The State Administrative Tribunal may, on application by an administering body under this section made not later than 30 days after the day on which the order fixing the date to give possession took effect, order the resident to pay to the administering body such compensation as the State Administrative Tribunal thinks fit.

-[Section 67 amended by No. 55 of 2004 s.
+[Section 67 amended: No. 55 of 2004 s.
 1044.]

 68. Abandoned premises